LiangPiP/Numerical-Calculation/README.md

-# Numerical-Calculation
+# Numerical-Computuation
-Notes and codes for numerical calculation
+Notes and codes for numerical computuation